The Strategic Imperative of Structured Flexibility

 Scheduling and Core Collaboration Hours

 Flexibility should not mean asynchronous chaos.
 Establishing core collaboration hours ensures that teams overlap sufficiently for meetings and spontaneous problem-solving.
 For example, a policy might mandate onsite presence on Tuesdays and Thursdays for team syncs, while leaving Monday, Wednesday, and Friday flexible.
-This structure supports the structured approach to work similar to how structured interviews standardize hiring.
+This structure supports the approach to work similar to how structured interviews standardize hiring.
 Clear scheduling expectations reduce the cognitive load on managers trying to coordinate meetings across time zones and locations.

 Technology and Data Security